terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ### 6. Use crate.io to implement the CW20 Token Factory as a dependency

 For the purpose of this tutorial, [crates.io](https:\\crates.io) is used to implement the CW20 Token Factory as a dependency.
-This ensures that CW20 Token Factory will be platform agnostic, so you can use Linux, Windows or Mac.
+This ensures that CW20 Token Factory is platform agnostic, so you can use Linux, Windows or Mac.

-As the deployment to crates.io is out of scope of this tutorial, we have [deployed the CW20 Token Factory package to Crates](https://crates.io/crates/cw20-factory-token).
-You can use this cargo deployment when you add the CW20 Token Factory contract as a dependency of the Token Factory contract in the the nect section.
+As the deployment to crates.io is out of scope of this tutorial, we have [deployed the CW20 Token Factory package to crates.io](https://crates.io/crates/cw20-factory-token).
+You can use this  deployment when you add the CW20 Token Factory contract as a dependency of the Token Factory contract in the the nect section.

 # 3. Create the Token Factory smart contract